What We’re Doing to Change Things

 We run a cross-company mentoring scheme aimed at mid-career women who have been identified as high potential but may be in danger of not making the next step up to senior level.

-We partner with Henley, Oxford SAÏD and London Business Schools to offer 3 fully-funded 30% Club scholarships on Executive MBA courses.
+We currently partner with Henley, Oxford SAÏD, London Business School, Imperial College and the Irish Management Institute to offer 4 fully-funded and 3 part-funded 30% Club scholarships on Executive MBA courses.
 This scholarship programme is aimed at women in leadership positions with C-Suite potential and is part of a growing 30% Club initiative to increase the progression of women to senior executive positions by encouraging more females to undertake academic professional development.
 Current research indicates a much higher proportion of men participate in business school-led programmes; the 30% Club aims to address this imbalance.

 We have recently set up a Higher Education working group to look at diversity in universities and higher education establishments and to encourage a pooling of ideas across both the corporate and the higher education sectors to reduce the gender gap across governing bodies and faculties, as well as to analyse and act to improve the experiences of female students.

-We are currently piloting a student survey at Cambridge University that aims drill down on student aspirations and to establish whether women’s experiences at university affect their motivation and ability to get ahead.
-Subject to findings, the survey will be rolled out to other universities later in 2015.
+We recently piloted a student survey at Cambridge University with the aim of drilling down on student aspirations and establishing whether women’s experiences at university affect their motivation and ability to get ahead.
+The pilot results report will be available shortly and the survey will be rolled out to other universities later in 2015.

 The 30% Club is collaborating with Speakers for Schools, an independent charity that organises free talks by inspirational speakers, including business leaders, for state secondary schools and colleges.
 January has seen a special board focus with speakers delivering a series of talks on the theme of ‘Equality Across the Board’ that aim to encourage girls to see their potential in leadership positions.
 A host of leading industry figures have committed to give these talks, including: Sir Roger Carr, Chairman of BAE Systems; Sir Peter Gershon, Chairman of Tate & Lyle; Robert Swannell, Chairman of Marks & Spencer; Ian Powell, Chairman of PwC; Steven Lovegrove, Permanent Secretary for DECC; Sir John Parker, Chairman of Anglo American PLC and Helena Morrissey, CEO of Newton Investment Management.
 Click here to see our launch video.